 - Two groups of for-profit entities must report in accordance with Tier 1 requirements: entities that have "public accountability"; and public sector for-profit entities that have total expenses greater than \$30 million.
 For the purpose of the tier criteria, public accountability has a particular technical meaning which is defined in XRB A1.
-In general, the definition has two legs:14 - An entity has public accountability if it meets the International Accounting Standards Board (IASB) definition of public accountability, i.e.: - o its debt or equity instruments are traded in a public market or it is in the process of issuing such instruments for trading in a public market (a domestic or foreign stock exchange or an over-the-counter market, including local and regional markets); or - o it holds assets in a fiduciary capacity for a broad group of outsiders as one of its primary businesses (most banks, credit unions, insurance companies, securities brokers/dealers, mutual funds and investment banks would meet this second criterion); and - An entity has public accountability if it is deemed to be so under XRB A1, with the following being so deemed: a FMC reporting entity or a class of FMC reporting entities that is considered to have a higher level of public accountability than other FMC reporting entities under the Financial Markets Conduct Act 2013 or by a notice issued by the FMA under that Act. - Any entity that does not meet the Tier 1 criteria may elect to be Tier 2 although it need not do so: it can report in accordance with Tier 1 requirements if it so wishes.
+In general, an entity has public accountability if it: - Meets the International Accounting Standards Board (IASB) definition of public accountability, i.e.: - o its debt or equity instruments are traded in a public market or it is in the process of issuing such instruments for trading in a public market (a domestic or foreign stock exchange or an over-the-counter market, including local and regional markets); or - o it holds assets in a fiduciary capacity for a broad group of outsiders as one of its primary businesses (most banks, credit unions, insurance companies, securities brokers/dealers, mutual funds and investment banks would meet this second criterion); or - Is deemed to be so under XRB A1, with the following being so deemed: a FMC reporting entity or a class of FMC reporting entities that is considered to have a higher level of public accountability than other FMC reporting entities under the Financial Markets Conduct Act 2013 or by a notice issued by the FMA under that Act. - Any entity that does not meet the Tier 1 criteria may elect to be Tier 2 although it need not do so: it can report in accordance with Tier 1 requirements if it so wishes.
 There are no additional criteria for Tier 2.
 This means any entity that is not required to be in Tier 1 may be in Tier 2, including large non-public sector for-profit entities that do not have public accountability (as defined).
 Figure 2 provides a decision tree to assist in this tier selection process.